penn5/TrebleCheck/README.md

 ## Translating

-You can translate at https://poeditor.com/join/project/Ol1euLyZSr and https://poeditor.com/join/project/XE92nUJKqN.
-Please request to join both then [send me an email](mailto:treble@hack5.dev) so that I can approve you.
+You can translate at https://poeditor.com/join/project/XE92nUJKqN.
+Please request to join then [send me an email](mailto:treble@hack5.dev) so that I can approve you.

 ## Download